 Russia likely doesn't know how many troops it's lost because its military has a 'culture of dishonest reporting': UK intel

-Russia has likely seen up to 350,000 casualties since its invasion of Ukraine, the UK MOD said.
+Russia has likely seen up to 350,000 casualties in Ukraine, the UK Defense Ministry said.

-Russia has "a long-established culture of dishonest reporting within the military," the MOD said.
+Russia has "a long-established culture of dishonest reporting within the military," it added.

-Russian officials likely don't know how many of their own soldiers have been killed or injured since the invasion of Ukraine because Russia's military has a history of dishonesty in reporting those figures, according to the UK Ministry of Defence.
+Russian officials likely don't know how many of their own soldiers have been killed or injured since the invasion of Ukraine because Russia's military has a history of dishonesty in reporting those figures, the UK Defense Ministry said.

-The UK MOD said in an intelligence update on Monday that Russia has likely seen up to 350,000 casualties since it launched its invasion of Ukraine in February 2022.
+The ministry said in an intelligence update on Monday that Russia had likely seen up to 350,000 casualties since it launched its invasion in February 2022.

-But it gave the number as an estimate, as there is no confirmed accurate measure for Russian losses.
+But it gave the number as an estimate, as there's no confirmed accurate measure for Russian losses.

 "Even amongst Russian officials there is likely a low level of understanding about total casualty figures because of a long-established culture of dishonest reporting within the military," it said.